LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 of the possible signals that the detection system would use.
 A smarter detection system would:

-- be trained on hate speeches and restricted to detect similar ones;
+- be trained on hate speeches and restricted to detect similar ones, rather than generic "negative" concepts;
 - don't simply categorize the extracted concepts/themes into positive/negative, but also weight them according to some measure of "dangerousness";